Recognition

 3M foam tape

-The Paper Players PP745 - A Theme Challenge from Joanne
+The Paper Players PP764 - A CAS Challenge from Stef

 Check out our fabulous design team.
 These ladies work hard to inspire you each week.
 Drop by their blogs and leave them a little love.